James Gomez (politician): Academic career

 Gomez was appointed as a visiting associate at the Institute of Southeast Asian Studies in Singapore in 1995, and was as a visiting researcher at the National Institute of Education Centre for Research in 1997–98.

 Gomez began working for the Friedrich Naumann Foundation in Asia in 1996.
 He also continued his interest in academia through several research organisations and tertiary institutions.
 He was a visiting fellow at the Media and Communications Department at the Hong Kong Baptist University in 2002, and also presented guest seminars at the University of Hong Kong.
-From 2002–04, he co-ordinated and guest lectured on a course on International Ethics and Human Rights at Thammasat University in Thailand, and was also an Adjunct Lecturer on the Human Rights Programme at Thailand's Mahidol University.
+From 2002 to 2004, he co-ordinated and guest lectured on a course on International Ethics and Human Rights at Thammasat University in Thailand, and was also an Adjunct Lecturer on the Human Rights Programme at Thailand's Mahidol University.

 Gomez has previously been the deputy associate dean (international) at the School of Humanities, Communications and Social Sciences at Monash University (Australia) and has lectured and conducted research at various tertiary institutions, including Thammasat University (Thailand), Mahidol University (Thailand) Universiti Utara Malaysia, Keio University (Japan) and United International College (China).
 Gomez was also a programme officer at the International Institute for Democracy and Electoral Assistance in Sweden, and a research and project manager for the Friedrich Naumann Foundation.

 He is presently professor of communications and associate dean (international affairs) at the School of Communication Arts, Bangkok University, Thailand.
 In 2015, he founded the Asia Centre, a regional educational enterprise based in Bangkok, Thailand since 2010.
-He also served as the Executive Director of Singaporeans for Democracy (a former non-governmental organisation) from 2010 to 2012.
+He also served as the executive director of Singaporeans for Democracy (a former non-governmental organisation) from 2010 to 2012.